 Honors & Distinctions

-- Recognized for commercial litigation work in The Best Lawyers in America® since 2006, and in 2016 was recognized as "Lawyer of the Year" for Litigation - Intellectual Property.
+- Recognized in The Best Lawyers in America® in the area of Litigation - Intellectual Property since 2013

 - Recognized in Litigation by Chambers USA since 2007